Effective Date: April 1, 2022

 Even though We can automatically process Personal Data, We will not use solely automated means of processing your Personal Data in such a way to have any significantly adverse impact to you.

 Please note that information that cannot reasonably be related to you is not considered Personal Data and is not subject to this Statement.
 Only information which can be connected to you is subject to this Statement.

 If you are only browsing Our website and have not logged in, We will not ask you to directly submit in any Personal Data.
 However, certain information (which may be considered Personal Data) - including computer and connection information, browser type and version, operating system and platform details and the time of accessing the website – will be automatically collected.

 Generally, We use Personal Data held about you in the following ways:

-We may also use your Personal Data, or permit selected third parties to use your Personal Data, to provide you with information about goods and services which may be of interest to you and We or they may contact you about these by post or telephone.
+We may also use your Personal Data, or permit selected third parties to use your Personal Data, to provide you with information about goods and services which may be of interest to you.

 With your permission and/or where permitted by law, we may also use your Personal Data for marketing purposes, which may include contacting you by email with information, news, and offers on our products or services.